-As required by applicable CBA provisions, subjects who are represented by a union shall be advised of their Miranda rights.
+If required by an applicable CBA provision, subjects who are represented by a union shall be advised of their Miranda rights.

-- c) OIG investigators shall read the appropriate advisements (administrative or criminal) aloud and provide a written copy for review before requesting a signature acknowledging that the advisements have been provided.
-If a subject declines to sign the acknowledgement, his/her refusal shall be documented before the interview will proceed.
+- c) OIG investigators shall read the appropriate advisement (administrative or criminal) aloud and provide a written copy for review before requesting a signature acknowledging that the advisement has been provided.
+If a subject declines to sign the acknowledgement, their refusal shall be documented before the interview will proceed.
 The acknowledgement form shall be included in the investigative file.
 Administrative advisements and criminal advisements shall not be given to subjects in the same interview. - 2.
-A witness is an individual who may possess information relevant to an investigation but who, at the onset of the interview, is not a subject.
-Witnesses may or may not be given advisements at the start of the interview depending on the circumstances.
+A witness is an individual who may possess information relevant to an investigation but who, at the beginning of the interview, is not a subject.
+Witnesses may or may not be given advisements at the start of the interview, depending on the circumstances.
 However, if OIG determines on the basis of information received during a witness interview that the witness may have exposure to formal adverse action, and thus constitute a potential subject, and OIG has not yet given advisements, OIG shall stop the interview and either provide appropriate advisements, or schedule a subsequent interview at which time appropriate advisements will be provided.